 People Can Experience Withdrawal from Marijuana

 Marijuana abuse withdrawal symptoms can be uncomfortable, and many will use marijuana instead of enduring symptoms.
 It is imperative for those who are addicted to enter treatment at a Florida marijuana addiction treatment facility.
-While most addicts may not experience the sharp physical symptoms of withdrawal, our experienced treatment staff can use the detox process to perform a comprehensive evaluation.
+While many addicts may not experience the sharp physical symptoms of withdrawal, our experienced treatment staff can use the detox process to perform a comprehensive evaluation.
 This can be used to diagnose any underlying co-occurring mental disorders in the client.

 As each client becomes medically stable, they will shift to a more formal and intensive drug treatment.
 During this stage, clients will undergo a combination of individual and group therapy, life and coping skills education, and other holistic-based therapy options such as yoga and nutritional therapy.
 The individual treatment program considers the unique circumstances of each client.
 Furthermore, it can be modified as the client’s needs change during treatment.